Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Crushed Tomatoes – I used these crushed tomatoes, but you can substitute with canned whole peeled tomatoes, fire-roasted tomatoes, or really any kind of canned tomatoes.
 You could also substitute 2 pounds of fresh tomatoes instead and just dice them before cooking, but canned ones are much more convenient to use.

 - Chicken Broth – Like I do for most recipes, I used reduced sodium chicken broth to control the salt in this recipe.
 Regular is also fine, but you’d need less added salt.
-You could also use vegetable broth, or even bone broth for more nutrition.
+You could also make your own broth, use vegetable broth, or even bone broth for more nutrition.

 - Fresh Herbs – I used a combination of fresh basil and fresh thyme, but you could use other herbs, such as rosemary, oregano, or parsley.
 Dried herbs work as well (just use one teaspoon dried instead of one tablespoon fresh), or use a teaspoon of Italian seasoning instead.
 I also garnished with extra basil, which is optional.